modernish/modernish/README.md

     toupper:       convert all letters to upper case
     tolower:       convert all letters to lower case

-If no arguments are given, `toupper` and `tolower` copy standard input to standard output, converting case.

-If one or more arguments are given, they are taken as variable names (note: they should be given without the `$`) and case is converted in the contents of the specified variables, without reading input or writing output.
+At least one argument is required.
+Arguments are taken as variable names (note: they should be given without the `$`) and case is converted in the contents of the specified variables, without reading input or writing output.